• Skip to primary navigation

 Newspaper headline and photograph of a collapsed building

-In the 1980s, the Harry Ransom Center received a scrapbook from John and Vera Hills along with an extraordinary unpublished account of their survival of the Knickerbocker Theatre roof collapse in Washington, D.C. on January 28, 1922.
-The scrapbook and testimony are available for research in the Ransom Center’s Reading and Viewing Room.
-Graduate assistant Hannah Neuhauser offers these insights on the material.
+by HANNAH NEUHAUSER In the 1980s, the Harry Ransom Center received a scrapbook from John and Vera Hills along with an extraordinary unpublished account of their survival of the Knickerbocker Theatre roof collapse in Washington, D.C. on January 28, 1922.
+The scrapbook and testimony are available for research in the… read more

 ABOUT HANNAH NEUHAUSER